sathyamvellal/Awesome/README.md

 Requirements
 ============

-1. wicked
+1. rxvt-unicode
-2. vicious
+2. wicked
-3. blingbling
+3. vicious
-4. rxvt-unicode
+4. blingbling
+5. udisks-glue

 I use the above mentioned libraries to decorate my awesome ArchLinux users can install vicious and urxvt from the community repository